Associate Professor — Ph.D., 1994, Harvard University

 - Campus Mail Code: B5000

 Elizabeth Scala writes and teaches about Chaucer, the history of Chaucer studies, and the textual environments of medieval literature.
 Her recent essays focus on the circulation of desire in the Canterbury Tales; the phallic jokes in the General Prologue and modern historicist criticism; illustrations of the Canterbury pilgrims in manuscript and modern books; and the masculine bias of historicism and medieval studies.
 She has published The Post-Historical Middle Ages (Palgrave Macmillan, 2009), a collection of essays co-edited with Sylvia Federico, to which she contributed "The Gender of Historicism."
+Her new book on the Canterbury Tales has been published by Ohio State University Press.

 "The Gender of Historicism" in The Post-Historical Middle Ages (NY: Palgrave Macmillan, 2009), 191-214.